PICO: Principle

 A bubble detector is a radiation sensitive device that uses small droplets of superheated liquid that are suspended in a gel matrix.
 It uses the principle of a bubble chamber but since only the small droplets can undergo a phase transition at a time, the detector can stay active for much longer periods than a classic bubble chamber.
 When enough energy is deposited in a droplet by ionizing radiation the superheated droplet undergoes a phase transition and becomes a gas bubble.
 The PICASSO detectors contain Freon droplets with an average diameter of 200 um.
 The bubble development in the detector is accompanied by an acoustic shock wave that is picked up by piezo-electric sensors.
 The main advantage of the bubble detector technique is that the detector is almost insensitive to background radiation.
 The detector sensitivity can be adjusted by changing the temperature of the droplets.
 Freon-loaded detectors are typically operated at temperatures between 15–55 C.

 The validity of the bubble detector concept has been shown in several publications.
 There is another similar experiment using this technique in Europe called SIMPLE.

 PICASSO

 The PICASSO experiment operated at SNOLAB.
 It had two science runs: first with 2 (results published in 2009) and later with 10 (results published 2012) detector elements.
 The final configuration of the detector had 32 detector elements (results not published).
 It found no dark matter signal.

 COUPP

 The COUPP collaboration operated a bubble chamber in Fermilab 2011-2012.
 Particles from a particle accelerator beam were fired at the chamber to evaluate the technology for dark matter detection.

 The COUPP collaboration operated a bubble chamber with 3.5 kg CF3I in the MINOS underground area at Fermilab.
 The results were published January 2011.
 The COUPP collaboration also operated the same bubble chamber with 4 kg CF3I in SNOLAB from September 2010 to August 2011.
-SNOLAB-results (also called COUPP-4kg) were published in 2012.
+SNOLAB-results (also called COUPP-4 kg) were published in 2012.
 No dark matter was detected.